+- GDC Policy 208.6.
+Prison Rape Elimination Act-PREA, Sexually Abuse Behavior, Prevention and Intervention Program, A. Prevention Planning, Paragraph 7, Hiring and Promotion Decisions

 - Facility PREA Policy

 - ACC Criminal History Consent Form

 - PREA Equal Opportunity Employment

 - Applicant 3 Questions

 - Contractor and County Employees Background Spreadsheet Checks

 - Officers Background Check Spread Sheet

-- Required List Prior to On Site Visit

 - Staff Roster

-- GDC Policy 208.6.
-Prison Rape Elimination Act-PREA, Sexually Abuse Behavior, Prevention and Intervention Program, A. Prevention Planning, Paragraph 7, Hiring and Promotion Decisions

-- GDC Professional Reference Check, IV003-0001, Attachment 5

-- Online PREA Audit: Pre-Audit Questionnaire Prisons and Jails
+- Pre-Audit Questionnaire Prisons and Jails

 - Formal & Informal Interviews

-The agency shall not hire or promote anyone who may have contact with inmates, and shall not enlist the services of any contractor who may have contact with inmates, who:
+Policy on Hiring and Contracting Standards: The agency shall neither hire nor promote any individual who may have contact with inmates, nor enlist the services of any contractor who may have contact with inmates, if such individual:

-- Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C 1997) - Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or - Has been civilly or administratively adjudicated to have engaged in the activity described in paragraph a-2 of this section.
+- Has engaged in sexual abuse within a prison, jail, lockup, community confinement facility, juvenile facility, or other institution, as defined in 42 U.S.C. § 1997; - Has been convicted of engaging in or attempting to engage in sexual activity in the community where such conduct was facilitated by force, threats of force (overt or implied), coercion, or circumstances in which the victim did not or could not consent or refuse; or - Has been civilly or administratively adjudicated to have engaged in conduct as described in the second provision above.